-(iii) Refer to the Acquisition Workforce Community of Practice accessible through GSA's Acquisition Portal at https://insite.gsa.gov/acquisitionportal. for the minimum training requirements for warrants.
+(iii) Refer to the Acquisition Workforce Community of Practice accessible through GSA's Acquisition Portal (https://insite.gsa.gov/portal/category/534186) for the minimum training requirements for warrants.

 (iv) In addition to the warrant requirements, individuals may be required to complete additional training to strengthen the acquisition workforce.